creativenux/cf-recommender-system/README.md

-# cf-recommender-system
+# CF Recommender System

+## Description

-This project implements a Collaborative Filtering Recommender System for university students.
-It provides personalized recommendations for books, societies, sports, and volunteer programs based on user interests and country of origin.
+This project is a collaborative filtering recommender system designed for university students.
+It provides personalized recommendations for books, societies, sports, and volunteer programs based on a student's country of origin and their academic and extracurricular interests.

+## Features

+- Personalized recommendations for:
+  - Books
+  - Societies
+  - Sports
+  - Volunteer programs
+- Based on:
+  - Country of origin
+  - Academic interests
+  - Extracurricular interests
+- Uses collaborative filtering and TF-IDF vectorization for accurate recommendations
+- Includes an evaluation method to assess the recommender system's performance **(Not working yet)**

+## Installation

+1. Clone the repository: `git clone https://github.com/creativenux/cf-recommender-system.git`
+2. Open the project with juptyer notebook

+## Usage

+1. Ensure you have the following CSV files in the project directory:
+- books.csv
+- country_sports.csv
+- societies.csv
+- sports.csv
+- volunteer_programs.csv

+2. There are 2 main scrips you can run:
+   1. `recommender-class` - This is an average systemt
+   2. `recommender-main` - This provides better recommendation compare to the first
+3. Follow the prompts to input your preferences and receive personalized recommendations.

+## Data Sources

+The system uses the following datasets:
+- Books: 4775 rows × 7 columns
+- Country Sports: 200 rows × 2 columns
+- Societies: 38 rows × 5 columns
+- Sports: 32 rows × 3 columns
+- Volunteer Programs: 55 rows × 4 columns

+## Evaluation (Not working yet)

+The system includes an `evaluate_recommender` method that assesses the performance of the recommender system using precision, recall, and F1 score metrics.